nrjthakur04/Air-Passenger-time-series-analysis-forecasting/README.md

 # Make predictions for future
 future_predictions = model.predict(future_ordinals)
 ```
+### Inverse Log Transformation:
+- After predicting, we apply the exponential function (np.exp) to the predicted log-transformed values to convert them back to the original passenger scale.
 ```python
 # Inverse log transformation to bring back to original scale
 future_passengers = np.exp(future_predictions)
 ```
+### Visualization:
+- Below graph shows the original data, the fitted values for both training and test data, and the future predictions.
 ```python
 # Visualize and plot original log-transformed data
 plt.figure(figsize=(12,8))